 It’s unclear exactly what causes Parkinson’s at any age.
-It may be genetic factors, environmental factors, or a combination.
-The condition occurs when cells are lost in the part of the brain that produces dopamine.
+Genetic factors, environmental factors, or some combination of the two may play a role.
+This condition occurs when cells are lost in the part of the brain that produces dopamine.
 Dopamine is responsible for sending brain signals that control movement.

 Certain genes are associated with early onset Parkinson’s.
-According to NPF, studies show 65 percent of people with onset under age 20, and 32 percent of people with onset between 20 and 30, have a genetic mutation.
+According to the National Parkinson Foundation, studies show that 65 percent of people with Parkinson’s who experience onset before age 20 may do so because of a genetic mutation.
+This organization also suggests this mutation affects 32 percent of people who experience onset between age 20 and 30.

 Environmental causes of the condition may include exposure to chemical toxins such as certain insecticides, fungicides, and herbicides.
-The Department of Veteran’s Affairs recognizes Parkinson’s as a disease caused by exposure to Agent Orange.
-Agent Orange is a synthetic chemical herbicide used to spray vegetation and trees during the Vietnam War.
+The U.S. Department of Veterans Affairs recognizes Parkinson’s as a disease caused by exposure to Agent Orange.
+Agent Orange is a synthetic chemical herbicide that was used to spray vegetation and trees during the Vietnam War.

-You may be at a higher risk of developing Parkinson’s if:
+You may have a higher risk of developing Parkinson’s if you:

-- you live in an area where certain organic or industrial pollutants exist
+- live in an area where certain organic or industrial pollutants exist

-- your job exposes you to toxic chemicals such as manganese or lead
+- have a job that exposes you to toxic chemicals such as manganese or lead

-- you have been exposed to Agent Orange or other herbicides
+- have been exposed to Agent Orange or other herbicides

-- your job exposes you to chemical solvents or polychlorinated biphenyls (PCBs)
+- have a job that exposes you to chemical solvents or polychlorinated biphenyls

 There is no single test to detect Parkinson’s.
 A diagnosis may be difficult and take a while.
 The condition is usually diagnosed by a neurologist based on a review of your symptoms and a physical exam.

 A DaTscan to visualize your brain’s dopamine system may help confirm diagnosis.
-Blood tests, and other imaging tests such as MRI, ultrasound, and PET scan do not diagnose Parkinson’s.
+Blood tests and other imaging tests, such as an MRI scan, don’t diagnose Parkinson’s.
 However, they may be used to rule out other conditions.

 Parkinson’s treatment aims to slow the disease’s progression.
-Medication treatment options may include:
+Medication treatment options may include the following:

-- Levodopa, which is converted to dopamine in the brain.
-Early onset patients may experience more negative side effects, such as involuntary movements.
+Levodopa is a chemical that’s converted to dopamine in the brain.
+People with early onset Parkinson’s may experience more negative side effects, such as involuntary movements.

-- MAO-B inhibitors to help reduce the breakdown of dopamine in the brain.
+MAO-B inhibitors can help reduce the breakdown of dopamine in the brain.

-- Catechol-O-methyltransferase inhibitors to help extend Levodopa’s effects on the brain.
+Catechol-O-methyltransferase inhibitors can help extend Levodopa’s effects on the brain.

-- Amantadine may be used in early onset patients with mild symptoms to improve muscle control and relieve stiffness.
+Amantadine may be used to improve muscle control and relieve stiffness.

 The Michael J. Fox Foundation Center for Parkinson’s Research recommends these tips for caregivers:

-- Join a support group: Participating in a support group offers you an outlet for your fears, concerns, and frustrations.
+Join a support group: Participating in a support group can offer you an outlet for your fears, concerns, and frustrations.
 You may also learn about new medications, research, and coping tips.

-- Expand your medical team: Add as many experts to your healthcare team as you need for support, such as therapists, nutritionists, and movement specialists.
+Expand your medical team: Add as many experts to your healthcare team as you need to support you and your loved one.
+This includes therapists, nutritionists, and movement specialists.

-- Stay informed: Educate yourself so you know what to expect.
-This helps you plan ahead so you’re not caught off guard by new symptoms.
+Stay informed: Educate yourself so you know what to expect.
+This can help you plan ahead so you’re not caught off guard by new symptoms.

-- Don’t overlook your own needs: You can’t take care of others if you don’t take care of yourself.
-Eat a healthy diet, exercise regularly (even if it’s just taking a walk), and figure out what helps you de-stress.
+Don’t overlook your own needs: You can’t take care of others if you don’t take care of yourself.
+Maintain a healthy diet and exercise regularly (even if it’s just taking a walk).
+Figure out what helps you de-stress.
 You may enjoy journaling, meditation, or yoga.
 Identify family members or friends who will step in when you need a break.

-There is no conclusive way to prevent Parkinson’s at any age.
-There are steps you can take that may help reduce your risk:
+There isn’t a conclusive way to prevent Parkinson’s at any age.
+There are steps you can take that may help reduce your risk, however:

-A study published in the Journal of Alzheimer’s Disease found that caffeine helps restore early motor and nonmotor symptoms of Parkinson’s.
+Drink caffeine: A study published in the Journal of Alzheimer’s Disease found that caffeine can help restore early motor and nonmotor symptoms tied to Parkinson’s.

-A meta-analysis published in the American Academy of Neurology determined that anti-inflammatory drugs known as NSAIDs may help prevent Parkinson’s.
+Take anti-inflammatory drugs: A meta-analysis published by the American Academy of Neurology determined that anti-inflammatory drugs known as NSAIDs may help prevent Parkinson’s.

-Many people with Parkinson’s do not get enough vitamin D. Vitamin D supplementation may help reduce your risk.
+Watch your vitamin D levels: Many people with Parkinson’s don’t get enough vitamin D. Vitamin D supplementation may help reduce your risk.